 A depressive episode is characterized by three symptom clusters: 1.mood 2.thinking (often called cognitive) and 3.body sensations (often called somatic).
 MDD may present differently in different cultures, particularly in the somatic problems that people present with.
-Symptoms:
+Some symptoms include:

-- Must be severe enough to cause functional impairment (stop the person from doing what he or she would otherwise be doing, or decrease the quality of what they are doing) - Must be continuously present every day, most of the day for at least two weeks - Can not be due to a substance or medicine or medical illness and must be different from the persons usual state
+- Must be severe enough to cause functional impairment (stop the person from doing what he or she would otherwise be doing, or decrease the quality of what he/she is doing) - Must be continuously present every day, most of the day for at least two weeks - Cannot be due to a substance or medicine or medical illness and must be different from the persons usual state